ponylang/pony-tutorial/docs/expressions/methods.md

 1. Method calls and field accesses have higher precedence than any operators.
 2. Unary operator have higher precedence than infix operators.
-3. When mixing infix operators in complex expressions, we must use parentheses to specify precedences explicitly.
+3. When mixing infix operators in complex expressions, we must use parentheses to specify any precedence explicitly.